ATLANTIC SLAVE TRADE

 Slavery in Colonial American was a major economic factor at the time.
 For example, slaves often carried out work that was financially beneficial to the slave and property owners.
 This was especially true in the South where large agricultural plantations were established that operated mostly with slave labor.
 More specifically, throughout the 18th century, slaves worked on these plantations by carrying out basic farming duties and assisting in the agricultural operation of the plantation.
 In fact, slaves were popular in the United States because the early agricultural products that the plantations produced usually required lots of labor-intensive work.
 As such, paying workers for these jobs hurt the financial profitability of the plantations, which made slavery a much more appealing option.

 With that said, the early years of the Atlantic Slave Trade were dominated by the Portuguese.
+Portugal made some of the first journeys of the Age of Exploration and established numerous trading posts along the western coast of Africa.
 However, Britain would go on to play the largest role in the transport and sale of African slaves.
 In all, Portugal, Spain, Britain and France were the European nations that participated in the Atlantic Slave Trade the most.
 Regardless, the Atlantic Slave Trade was incredibly beneficial to European and other western nations, especially economically.
 The inexpensive labor meant that plantation owners were able to keep more of their profits and were able to amass large fortunes.
 As well, the harvested raw materials greatly benefitted European industries as they were able to use the raw materials to created manufactured goods.

 The conditions on the slave ships of the Middle Passage eventually led to the growth of the British Abolitionist Movement and later the American Abolitionist Movement.
 This ultimately led to the end of the Atlantic Slave Trade.
 For example, the term ‘abolition’ means to stop or end something.
 As such, an abolitionist is someone who was working to ban slavery.
 The American Abolitionist Movement is considered to have occurred from the late 1700s until 1865 when the American government abolished slavery following the end of the American Civil War.
 Also, it should be noted that the American Abolitionist Movement occurred alongside the efforts of British abolitionists and the British Abolitionist Movement.
 The British Abolitionist Movement is considered to have occurred from the late 1700s until 1833 when the British government abolished slavery throughout the British Empire.
 Although, it should be noted that British citizens continued to fight against slavery throughout the world in the time after 1833.
 For instance, the Slave Trade Act of 1807 was a significant piece of British legislation in the history of the Abolitionist Movement in Britain.
 While the act did not ban slavery outright, it banned the slave trade in the British Empire.
 As such, this had a profound impact on the events of the Atlantic Slave Trade.